 - The #MeToo Movement has increased the visibility of our issues and amplified the voices of survivors and the call for change.

 However, we continue to struggle with a rape myth legacy that is, at times, perpetuated by those in power.
 In society at large, victims are still blamed for the violence they suffer.
-It is still common for people to ask: "Why did she: wear that, say this, go there, drink that, etc." rather than "Why did he rape her?"
+It is still common for people to ask: "Why did (survivor): wear that, say this, go there, drink that, etc." rather than "Why did (offender) rape (survivor)?"

 - Finkelhor, D. (2002).
 Introduction.
 In Myers, J. E. B., Berliner, L., Briere, J., Hendrix, C. T., Jenny, C., Reid, T. A., [Eds.], The APSAC Handbook on Child Maltreatment, Second Edition (pp. xi-xiv).
 Thousand Oaks, CA: Sage Publications.